LazaUK/AIFoundry-GPTRealtimeTranslate-WebRTC/README.md

 This repo demonstrates how to use the **gpt-realtime-translate** model in Microsoft Foundry with a server-side *WebRTC* SDP Proxy (in Python) and secure *Entra ID* authentication.

-> [!CAUTION]
+> [!TIP]
-> This repo is provided to reproduce the observed issue.
-DON'T USE IT FOR YOUR LOCAL IMPLEMENTATION YET!!
+> Learn more about the GPT-Realtime-Translate on this [Microsoft Foundry documentation page](https://learn.microsoft.com/en-us/azure/foundry/openai/concepts/gpt-realtime-translate).

 ## 📑 Table of Contents:
 - [Part 1: Configuring Solution Environment](#part-1-configuring-solution-environment)